 Unfortunately, sometimes moving is a necessity.

 And in life, decisions are usually made on factors aside from just money.
-Maybe you’ve changed jobs and you don’t want to commute an hour each way.
-Or maybe you’d rather be in a different school district where your kids will get a better education.
+Maybe you’ve changed jobs, and you don’t want to commute an hour each way.
+Or perhaps you’d rather be in a different school district where your kids will get a better education.
 Sometimes the costs of a move are justified.

 Or maybe you’re renting and ready to move into the world of homeownership.

-If you’re considering moving, be sure that you’re aware of the costs and the financial impact that it will have.
+If you’re considering moving, be sure that you’re aware of the costs and the financial impact it will have.
 Once you know what to expect, you can make the best decision for you and your family, keeping in mind the costs of buying and selling a house.

 My wife and I have moved 3 times in our first 11 years of marriage.
-Each time I’m amazed at how much work and effort it takes, how frustrating it is, and how much money it winds up costing.
+Each time I’m amazed at how much work and effort it takes, how frustrating it is, and how much money it costs.

-I’ll break the costs into a few separate categories: selling your current house, the transition, and moving into the new house.
+I’ll break the costs into separate categories: selling your current house, the transition, and moving into the new home.

-If you’re currently renting and looking to buy your first home, you’ll only need to pay attention to the costs related to the transition and moving into the new home.
+If you’re currently renting and looking to buy your first home, you’ll only need to pay attention to the costs related to the transition and moving into the new house.

 One of the biggest fees is the cost of the realtor.
-This is typically 6% of the selling price, but it can vary a little.
-That fee is split between the seller’s agent and the buyer’s agent, but as the seller you will pay the entire fee.
+This is typically 6% of the selling price, but it can vary.
+That fee is split between the seller’s agent and the buyer’s agent, but as the seller, you will pay the entire cost.

 This can also include landscaping and curb appeal.
 In some cases it may also involve staging a house with rented furniture (probably not the case if you’re currently living in the house).

 Once you get an offer that you like and you have a contract to sell the house, it will probably be contingent on a home inspection.
-Home inspections can be quite thorough, and even homes in great condition will often have a few things that come up as a result of the inspection.
+Home inspections can be pretty thorough, and even homes in excellent condition will often have a few things that come up as a result of the review.

-It’s likely that the buyers will ask you to fix any significant issues, at your expense, that come up during the inspection.
-These can be minor or major, but if you want to sell the house you’re likely to need to spend some money here.
+The buyers will likely ask you to fix any significant issues, at your expense, that come up during the inspection.
+These can be minor or major, but if you want to sell the house, you’ll likely need to spend some money here.

-The seller will typically pay for title insurance premium.
+The seller will typically pay for the title insurance premium.

 Transfer taxes are imposed when you’re transferring the deed to another owner.